 But oh… I have a much easier way to make this incredibly delicious Greek treat.
 Here’s what you won’t have to do:

-There are two things you will need to make this recipe: an oil mister and parchment paper.
-Of course you can do it without but you will work harder and be frustrated trying to work with phyllo (filo) pastry, which is tissue paper thin.
-With the traditional method, a pastry brush is used to grease each layer of phyllo but using a mister is a godsend!
-A mister is easier, faster, and it also keeps you from brushing on too much oil.
-I will never use a brush again.
-And cooking spinach pie on parchment paper means you just lift the whole thing out onto a cutting board for easy slicing. (my mister is made by Prepara)
+With the traditional method, a pastry brush is used to grease each layer of phyllo but using an oil mister makes the job easier.
+A mister is easier, faster, and it also keeps the delicate phyllo sheets from breaking. (my mister is made by Prepara) And using parchment paper means you just lift the whole thing out onto a cutting board for easy slicing.

 My recipe uses pre-washed packaged baby spinach and I use it fresh, without pre-cooking because it cooks quickly inside the pie.
 Most spinach pies have a dense spinach filling from either pre-cooking or even worse using frozen spinach.
 Using fresh baby spinach is less work and it makes a less dense filling with a delicious light texture.